DockYard-Academy/curriculum/README.md

 - Before calling Livebook, execute `iex --sname test` on terminal.
 - On appearing Windows firewall dialog, approve permission for `epmd.exe`.
 - Both `erl.exe` and `epmd.exe` should appear on firewall-allowed apps.

+## Unable to locate package (Linux, Windows+WSL)

+On a new install of a Linux distribution the package list does not come updated and you need to run (in Ubuntu) `sudo apt update`.
+This is also true when adding a new package such as when we add the Erlang Solutions repository.

 ## Spell Checking